celsojr/PocketBase.Blazor/README.md

 # PocketBase.Blazor

-PocketBase.Blazor is a small, Blazor-friendly client wrapper for the [PocketBase REST API](https://pocketbase.io/).
+**PocketBase.Blazor** is a lightweight, Blazor-friendly client wrapper for the [PocketBase REST API](https://pocketbase.io/).
+It simplifies working with PocketBase in both **Blazor WebAssembly** and **Blazor Server** projects by providing a minimal, strongly-typed API with built-in DI support.

 ## Features

-- Minimal `IPocketBaseClient` + `PocketBaseClient` implementation using `HttpClient`.
+- Minimalistic `IPocketBaseClient` + `PocketBaseClient` implementation using `HttpClient`.
-- DI convenience extension: `AddPocketBase(options => { ... })`.
+- Dependency Injection (DI) extension: `AddPocketBase(options => { ... })`.
-- `PocketBaseOptions` with a `JsonSerializerOptions` pre-configured similar to Blazored.LocalStorage defaults.
+- `PocketBaseOptions` with pre-configured `JsonSerializerOptions` tailored for Blazor.
+- Strongly-typed API with automatic error handling for API responses.
-- Sample Blazor WASM app.
+- Sample Blazor WebAssembly application to get you started quickly.
-- Unit test project skeleton.
+- Unit test project skeleton using **XUnit** and **Moq** for HTTP client mocking.
-- GitHub Actions workflow for publishing a NuGet package on tag push.
+- GitHub Actions workflow for automated NuGet package publishing.
-- Local build/pack script.
+- Local build and pack scripts for easy packaging and distribution.

 ## Quickstart

-Install from NuGet (when published):
+Install from NuGet:

 ```bash
 dotnet add package PocketBase.Blazor